Grilled Fruit Phyllo Tart

 - 1/3 cup confectioners' sugar

 - 2 tablespoons chopped fresh mint

 - Preheat oven to 400°.
 In a small bowl, mix butter and oil.
 Brush a 15x10x1-in. baking pan with some of the butter mixture.
-Place one sheet of phyllo dough into prepared pan; brush with butter mixture.
-Layer with seven additional phyllo sheets, brushing each layer.
-(Keep remaining phyllo covered with plastic wrap and a damp towel to prevent it from drying out.)
+Place 1 sheet of phyllo dough into prepared pan; brush with butter mixture.
+Layer with 7 additional phyllo sheets, brushing each layer.
+(Keep remaining phyllo covered with a damp towel to prevent it from drying out.)
 Bake 5-7 minutes or until golden brown (phyllo will puff up during baking).
 Cool completely.

-- Finely grate enough peel from lemon to measure 1 tablespoon.
-Cut lemon crosswise in half; squeeze juice from lemon.
-In a large bowl, toss peaches, strawberries, pineapple, brown sugar, salt, lemon peel and juice.
+- Finely grate enough zest from lemon to measure 1 tablespoon.
+Cut lemon crosswise in half; squeeze out juice.
+In a large bowl, toss peaches, strawberries, pineapple, brown sugar, salt, lemon zest and juice.
 Remove strawberries; thread onto 3 metal or soaked wooden skewers.

-- Moisten a paper towel with cooking oil; using long-handled tongs, rub on grill rack to coat lightly.
-Place fruit on grill rack.
-Grill, covered, over medium heat 8-10 minutes for pineapple slices and peaches; 4-5 minutes for strawberries or until fruit is tender, turning once.
+- Place fruit on oiled grill rack.
+Grill, covered, over medium heat until fruit is tender, turning once; 8-10 minutes for pineapple slices and peaches, 4-5 minutes for strawberries.
 Remove and set aside.

 - In a small bowl, beat cream until soft peaks form.
 In another bowl, beat cream cheese and confectioners' sugar until smooth.
 Fold in whipped cream.
 Spread over phyllo crust.
 Slice grilled fruit; arrange over filling.
 Sprinkle with mint; cut into pieces.